 - Medicine may help you lose weight when it is used with a healthy diet and physical activity.

 - Surgery can help you lose weight if you are very obese and have other health problems.
 There are several types of weight-loss surgery.
 Ask your healthcare provider for more information.

-Call to learn more about our FREE bariatric and metabolic surgery classes.
+Call to learn more about our Bariatric and Metabolic weight loss surgery program.

 How can I be successful at losing weight?

 - Set small, realistic goals.
 An example of a small goal is to walk for 20 minutes 5 days a week.
 Anther goal is to lose 5% of your body weight.

 - Tell friends, family members, and coworkers about your goals and ask for their support.
 Ask a friend to lose weight with you, or join a weight-loss support group.